 Vancouver Public Schools collects a maintenance and operations levy, technology levy and bond funds from property owners who live within the district’s boundaries.
 Levies and bonds are used for different things.
 Levy dollars pay for educational programs, technology and day-to-day operations of schools.
 Bonds pay for facilities.

-If voters approve the measure on Feb.
-14, 2017, collection would begin on the new bond in 2018.
+Collection on the new bond will begin in 2018.
 A property owner is projected to pay the following in 2018 per $1,000 of assessed property value:

 M & O levy

 From 2019 to 2021, a property owner is projected to pay the following for bonds only per $1,000 of assessed property value: